Hedebo Embroidery and Flax

 The Flax plant

 Flax has been known in Denmark since the Stone Age.
 It is one of the oldest plants used for the production of linen fabric.
-Until approximately 1900, nearly all the farms in Denmark had large fields of flax to produce their own linen for sheets, tablecloths, shirts and shifts (a type of undergarment for men and women).
-Today, Denmark imports linen from e.g. the Baltic countries.
+Until around 1900, nearly all farms in Denmark had large fields of flax to produce their own linen for sheets, tablecloths, shirts, and shifts (a type of undergarment for both men and women).
+Today, Denmark imports linen, from countries such as the Baltic states.

-The drawing shows a cross section of a flax stem.
-Linen fabric and linen thread are produced from the plant’s fibres, called the fibre bundles.
+The drawing shows a cross-section of a flax stem.
+Linen fabric and linen thread are made from the plant's fibers, known as fiber bundles.

 Harvest

-Flax was harvested when the seed capsules become yellow.
-This occurred midway through the corn harvest, around August.
-An early harvest produced a finer quality of linen.
+Flax was harvested when the seed capsules turned yellow, typically around mid-August, coinciding with the corn harvest.
+An early harvest produced finer-quality linen.
 The flax was shaken and pulled up by hand, with the roots intact.
-It was left to dry in the field and first driven home to the farm after the corn harvest.
-At the farm the seeds were removed with a ripple, which is a rough comb with tightly spaced wooden or metal teeth.
-The seeds were stored for sowing the next year.
+It was left to dry in the field and was only brought back to the farm after the corn harvest.
+At the farm, the seeds were removed using a ripple, a rough comb with tightly spaced wooden or metal teeth.
+The seeds were then stored for sowing the following year.

 Retting

-The next stage was called retting.
-It decomposed the cellular matter holding the fibre bundles and separated the fibres from the rest of the plant.
+The next stage was called retting, a process that decomposed the cellular matter binding the fiber bundles and separated the fibers from the rest of the plant.
 Retting caused the outer surface of the flax stalk to become porous.
 There were 2 methods of retting.

 The first was called Dew Retting, where the flax straw was laid in thin layers on the field and left for 4 to 8 weeks.
-The straw was turned a couple of times during the retting to ensure that each straw came into contact with the earth, where the decomposition was faster.
+The straw was turned a few times during the process to ensure each stalk came into contact with the earth, where decomposition occurred more quickly.

-The second method was called Water Retting.
-The flax was held underwater by a stone or turf of grass.
+The second method was Water Retting.
+In this process, the flax was held underwater by a stone or a turf of grass.
 This method took only 7 to 14 days, depending on the temperature.

-After the retting stage, the straw was dried in the field and driven home to the farm for storage in a dry and airy site, before the next stage of the procedure.
+After retting, the straw was dried in the field and then brought back to the farm for storage in a dry, airy location, ready for the next stage of the process.

 Breaking

-The flax was thoroughly dried, using a flax oven or a drying pit.
-The flax oven was a large brick oven, which was placed a safe distance from the farm, because of fire hazard.
-Often the farms had a common oven.
-Drying pits were deep holes in the ground with a fire in the bottom and a grid over the top.
+The flax was thoroughly dried using either a flax oven or a drying pit.
+The flax oven was a large brick structure placed a safe distance from the farm due to the fire hazard.
+Often, farms shared a common oven.
+Drying pits were deep holes in the ground with a fire at the bottom and a grid on top.
 The flax was placed on the grid to dry.

-After the flax was completely dried it had to be broken using a flax breaker.
-This was a large wooden chopping device with over and under jaws.
-Bundles of flax were pounded and broken by the blades from the root to the top.
+Once the flax was completely dried, it had to be broken using a flax breaker, a large wooden device with over-and-under jaws.
+Bundles of flax were pounded and broken from root to top by the blades.
 The flax was then bound into small bundles and stored dry.
-This procedure required a lot of hands and often the farms shared the task.
-It was customary to hold a “break party” with good food, alcohol and dancing to celebrate the completion of the task.
+This procedure required many hands, and it was common for farms to share the task.
+It was customary to hold a "break party" with good food, alcohol, and dancing to celebrate the completion of the work.

 Scutching